mbenfriha/ying-yang-react/README.md

 ### Can i use ES7 decorators ?

 No, spec. can change and we don't need autobinding now, we use pure function.

+### Can i move to Babel stage-0 ?

+If you need to change stage, just change the "package.json" to right stage and run "npm update".

+Then, edit ".babelrc" to change stage.

 ### Why Ramda ?
 We have Underscore or Lodash !